 Exhibit Repair/Maintenance items

 Things happen.
-It is never an ideal time for things to take a crazy turn, but eventually, you will have to deal with one or two.
-Some of the more common issues are related to items that are misplaced or maybe your exhibit had some modifications and your normal inventory of power strips is a few short.
+It is never an ideal time for things to take a crazy turn, but eventually, you will have to deal with one or two surprises.
+Some of the more common issues are related to items being misplaced or needing to make modifications to your exhibit.
+It could be something completely unexpected, like discovering you’re missing a few power strips from your normal inventory of supplies.

-Velcro, power strips, double-sided tape, rubber bands, and a multi-tool are a good start to help the unknown.
-If a forklift takes a bite out of the corner of your white laminate counter that double-sided tape and paper can help hide things rather well and even fasten a strategically placed graphic making the issue disappear altogether.
+Velcro, power strips, double-sided tape, rubber bands, and a multi-tool are all things you should bring to a trade show to guard against the unknown.
+If a forklift takes a bite out of the corner of your white laminate counter, that double-sided tape and paper can help hide things rather well.
+You could even fasten a strategically placed graphic over the blemish, making the issue disappear altogether.

 Basic Supplies and Storage

-It is always prudent to bring a few items you may or may not need.
-I have found that having three tablets with tablet holders can be used for an abundance of items such as registering for a giveaway, browsing your company website, and those giant QR codes mentioned earlier.
-Bring a few power banks as well so they can stay charged as needed.
+It is always prudent to bring a few items you may or may not need to the trade show.
+I have found that having three tablets with tablet holders can stand in for a variety of items, such as registering for a giveaway, browsing your company website, and those giant QR codes we mentioned earlier.
+Bring a few power banks as well so the tablets stay charged as needed.
 You may not use them at all, but in a pinch, these can be a show-saver!

 When things go perfect it is a testament to everyone involved.
 When things take a turn for the worse – be a hero and not a victim of circumstance.
-By taking time to make a list of important items that can help when emergencies happen you will be seen as a person of action who was prepared to deal with issues if they so happen to arise.
+By taking the time to make a list of important items that you should bring to the trade show, you will be seen as a person of action.
+Someone who is prepared to deal with issues if they happen to arise.

 Matt Smith has been a professional Graphic and User Experience designer for over 28 years who works closely with trade show and event companies in the San Francisco Bay Area and Denver Colorado.